 I like a bowl of Greek yogurt with fruit, agave and a sprinkling of granola.
 I often take mine “to-go” and eat it when I get to work.
 Sometimes the night before I will make banana or apple nut muffins to include with breakfast.

 On weekends when I have time to make pancakes or waffles, I make extras and freeze them to heat up for breakfasts during the week.
 Add some whipped cream and a few blueberries and voila, a fancy breakfast on a Thursday!

 11. Final Brushing Call: Teeth, Hair and Out the Door!

 I have the kids take turns in the bathroom brushing teeth and hair because mayhem and delays tend to ensue when they attempt to share the sink!
 I usually give my daughter’s hair a quick style and maybe pop in a bow.
 We keep a box under the sink that holds hair elastics, a brush and detangling spray so everything is in one place.
 If a fancier hair style is requested (like for picture day), we allow extra time by getting up earlier.

 Give kids the 10 minute and 5 minute countdown.
 Ten minutes before you need them out of the house, call it out.
 Then repeat at 5 minutes till.
 We keep shoes and backpacks on a shelf in the garage so the kids grab their lunches off the counter on their way out and within a few minutes we’re in the car and on our way.

 12. It’s Early…Know Your Limits

 Don’t try and cram too many chores in the morning routine.
-I keep it simple by only requesting that beds be made before we leave the house.
+I keep it simple by requesting that beds be made before we leave the house.
+My older kids also take turns emptying the dishwasher and reloading with the breakfast dishes.
 If complicated hair styles or made-to-order breakfasts are making your kids miss the bus, save them for the weekends when you have more time.